 The Company's ARS owned and ARS purchase commitments referred to above have, for the most part, been subject to issuer tender offers.
 As a result, the Company has valued the ARS securities owned and the ARS purchase commitments at the tender offer price and categorized them in Level 3 of the fair value hierarchy due to the illiquid nature of the securities.
 The ARS purchase commitments related to the settlements with the Regulators are considered derivative assets or liabilities.
-The ARS purchase committed to purchase.
+The ARS purchase commitments represent the difference between the principal value and the fair value of the ARS the Company is committed to purchase.
 The fair value of ARS and ARS purchase commitments is particularly sensitive to movements in interest rates.
 However, an increase or decrease of short-term interest rates may or may not result in a higher or lower tender offer in the future or the tender offer price may not provide a reasonable estimate of the fair value of the securities.
 In such cases, other valuation techniques might be necessary.